 The DMHP should also consider: If the individual chooses to remain silent or requests an attorney, the DMHP is obligated to stop the interview.
 However, the DMHP is not obligated to stop the investigation.
 The individual may choose to resume the interview at any time.

 For individuals who are not proficient in English, rights should be provided in writing in a language that the individual is able to understand or read by a certified interpreter.
-If requested by the individual being investigated, he DMHP should read the rights to the individual in their entirety.
+If requested by the individual being investigated, the DMHP should read the rights to the individual in their entirety.

 Neither a guardian nor any other healthcare decision-maker can consent to involuntary mental health treatment, observation, or evaluation on behalf of the individual, with the exception of Parent Initiated Treatment for minors.
 RCW 11.92.043(5), RCW 11.94.010(3), RCW 71.34.600.